 Salmon fishing these days has become an exacting science of grains & grams and specific cut lengths of exacting tungsten impregnated PVC or polyurethane sinking tips.
-It makes me often wonder how on earth we used to catch salmon at all in the old days!
+This often makes me wonder how on earth we used to catch salmon at all in the old days!

 Double Taper Salmon Fly Lines